Water Supply Diversification Projects

 The second project will extend a recycled water pipeline from OMWD’s existing recycled water line located near Morgan Run Club and Resort and connect a new meter near the northeastern end of the Surf Cup Sports, LLC property.
 The pipeline extension will convert an existing groundwater/potable water user to a recycled water user for irrigation purposes.
 This will help reduce the need for imported water.
 OMWD currently can deliver each day more than two million gallons of sustainable, locally produced, tertiary-treated recycled (non-drinking) water for landscape irrigation at schools, parks, golf courses, medians, and homeowner associations throughout its service area.

-Resident Impact: Construction for this project is expected to begin in late 2018 and will last about one month.
+Resident Impact: Construction for this project is expected to begin in early 2019 and will last about one month.
 Construction hours will be Monday through Friday from 7:00 a.m. to 5:00 p.m., and should not impact nearby residents.

 A public hearing to receive verbal feedback on the MNDs was held on November 7, 2018, at 5:30 p.m. at OMWD’s administrative headquarters located at 1966 Olivenhain Road in Encinitas.
 A community meeting to discuss a test well in San Dieguito Valley was held at Solana Santa Fe Elementary on Tuesday, December 4, 2018, at 5:30 p.m.